A Safe Place to Learn, Play and Grow

 - Identifies parts of living things

-- Communicates about motion of objects (stop, go, fast, slow)
+- Communicates about motion of objects (such as stop, go, fast, and slow)

 - Notices seasonal changes